ksxjltze/ksxjltze.github.io/_projects/CaptainStealth.md

 Simple wrapper that calls AlphaEngine rendering code.
 All graphics in the game uses 2D quads for rendering.

 ## Other Features
-These are features that were not implemented by me.
+These are some of the other features that were not implemented by me.
 - Pathfinding
 - Physics
 - Collision

 ## Media
+<iframe src="https://drive.google.com/file/d/1OaPQCj2O88W9qHDNm-h-FbGT-6YiNMLh/preview" width="100%" height="480" allow="autoplay" allowfullscreen></iframe>
+<i>Gameplay Demo</i>

 <img src="/images/captain-stealth/captain-stealth-menu.png">
 <i>Main Menu</i>